20ali20/SampleCarFinder/README.md

 # SampleCarFinder
 Sample Car Finder Project

+NOTE - I have used GEOCODER to determine Lat and Lon of an address given which will not work on emulators.
+As a measure I made it so without a verified address you can not go to the actual MainActivity to see search results hence please test on an actual device.

 This is revolving around Amadeus Car Finder Endpoint :

 1. The Endpoint can not accept large lat, lon, radius values and crashes